‘Prisoner’ canceled due to the coronavirus

 Because of the coronavirus, the show must not go on.

-Levene is a former chair of the theatre program at Florida Southern College in Lakeland who has been a professional actor for many years.
+Levene is a former chair of the theater program at Florida Southern College in Lakeland.
+He has been a professional actor for many years.
 He is considered extremely qualified to take the reins of this production.

+Meanwhile, with “Prisoner,” Playhouse patrons are missing a comedy with a plot — seemingly ripped from the headlines — that might remind them of today’s social distancing and economic hardship.

-Mel Edison is a wealthy executive at a Manhattan firm that has hit hard times.
+The plot: Mel Edison is a wealthy executive at a Manhattan firm that has hit hard times.
 He’s fired.
-His wife Edna takes a job to tide them over.
-But she also is let go.
-Stress is coming from unlikely places.
-(Mel believes air-pollution is killing his plants.)
-The walls of his apartment aren’t closing in, but they are paper-thin, propelling information about his neighbors’ private lives into his home.

-Just when it seems things can’t get worse, Mel is robbed.
-Then his psychiatrist dies with $23,000 of Mel’s money.
-There seems to be no escape from his drudgery.
-So Mel does the only thing left for him to do ‒ he has a nervous breakdown.
-In the end that’s the best thing that ever happened to him.

-Times are tough in our world today, although Playhouse patrons might feel thankful not to be Mel Edison.
-But we’ll never know, because the stage is dark, the curtain is closed and the show must go on … hiatus.
+His wife

 Post a comment as